dpkk1/50Days50JavaScriptProject/README.md

 # 50Days50JavaScriptProject
-I will be cover 50 different JavaScript Projects in this repository.
+I will be covering 50 different JavaScript Projects in this repository.